Reeceeboii/Batch-Compression/README.md

   * Make sure script is executable: `~$ sudo chmod +x bc.py`
   * Move file to `/bin`: `~$ sudo mv bc.py /bin`
     * or `~$ sudo cp bc.py /bin` if you want to keep another copy from the source

+# Use on Windows (via WSL)
+Make sure Python is installed.
+Then, using WSL, install imagemagick: `sudo apt-get install imagemagick`.
+Clone the repo into a destination of your choosing and either use `~$ sudo chmod +x ./src/bc.py && install.sh` to install, or just execute the script directly.
+As WSL provides Windows filesystem access, everything should just work no matter where the images are residing on your system (inside or outside of WSL's filesystem).

 # Usage
 The command is in the format `~$ bc.py <path to folder> <compression percentage>`.